Dov Linzer: Yeshivat Chovevei Torah

 Linzer has been the Rabbinic Head of Yeshivat Chovevei Torah since its founding in 1999.
 He was named its dean, assuming ultimate responsibility of both the religious studies and the professional training, in October, 2007.
-He is recognized as a left leaning, novel styled scholar in the community, and is the primary architect of the school's innovative curriculum.
+He is widely recognized as a major scholar of Talmud and Halakha, and is the primary architect of the school's innovative curriculum.
 In 2018 Rabbi Linzer was appointed as President of the yeshiva while continuing to serve as its Rabbinic Head.
 Linzer also teaches Halakha and Jewish Thought to the school's rabbinical students.

-In 2008, Linzer's Yeshivat Chovevei Torah, together with JOFA and the Drisha Institute sponsored a conference entitled "Demystifying Sex and Teaching Halacha: A Kallah (Jewish Bridal) Teacher's Workshop," to bring frank talk about sex and sexuality into the requisite classes taken by Orthodox brides prior to their wedding.
-This conference was held again in 2011, with a second cohort of 15 bridal teachers from around the US and Israel.
-This event, alongside several others, was seen by large swathes of the mainstream Modern Orthodox world as a proof of a deliberate break from traditional modesty, where these matters are not discussed in public settings in explicit terms.
+In 2008, Linzer's Yeshivat Chovevei Torah, together with JOFA and the Drisha Institute sponsored a conference entitled "Demystifying Sex and Teaching Halacha: A Kallah (Jewish Bridal) Teacher's Workshop," to address issues of sex and sexuality into classes given to Orthodox brides prior to their wedding.

 Linzer delivers a daily Daf Yomi class to men and women, available on iTunes and YouTube.

 Two-Ring Ceremony

 In 2003, Linzer wrote an article, "Towards a More Balanced Wedding Ceremony,", describing ways of creating a more gender-balanced wedding ceremony while keeping within the letter of Jewish Law.
-His most innovative suggestion was that of a halakhic two-ring ceremony, informally known as the "Linzer Two-Ring Ceremony."
+His most innovative suggestion was that of a halakhic two-ring ceremony, informally known as the "Linzer Two-Ring Ceremony".
 A standard Orthodox wedding ceremony has only the groom giving a ring to the bride and does not allow for the bride to give a ring to the groom other than in a purely symbolic fashion after the ceremony was completed.
 In contrast, Linzer's model has the bride giving a ring immediately after the groom does so, in the presence of witnesses, and serving a substantive halakhic (Jewish legal) function.
 This ceremony is seeing increasing use among liberal couples.

 Public Positions

-Linzer has taken a public stand on a number of controversial issues within the Orthodox Jewish community.
+Linzer has taken a public stand on a number of crucial and at times controversial issues within the Orthodox Jewish community.
 In 2006, he was the only Orthodox rabbi to go on record supporting the naming of Dina Najman as spiritual leader of the Orthodox congregation, Kehilat Orach Eliezer.